DuckyBoi-XD/Ride-The-Duck/README.md

 4. Bypass the Apple security by:

-    - Double click the "game" executable file and press "Done" (NOT "Move to Bin").
-Go to Settings > Privacy & Security and under Security, select Open Anyway on the game file name "game".
+    - Double click the "RTD-Game" executable file and press "Done" (NOT "Move to Bin").
+Go to Settings > Privacy & Security and under Security, select Open Anyway on the game file name "RTD-Game".

     **or**